 - Search for the Office program you want to download and select it.

 - Once the app is done downloading, open the Chrome launcher to open the app.

 - Sign into your Microsoft Account or Office 365 subscription account.

-To save you time, you can also click on the links below to download the specific apps you want.
+Click on the links below to download specific apps:

 Microsoft Office for Chromebook: Office Online

-Chromebook may be clearly tied to the Google ecosystem, but that doesn’t mean you have to give up all control and bow to the gods of Google.
-You can still use your favorite apps like Office.
+This gives you the option to work on the same Office files on different devices, which can help you avoid the extra step of converting files from Drive.
+Chromebook may be clearly tied to the Google ecosystem, but that doesn’t mean you have to give up all control and bow to the Google gods.
+You can still use your favorite apps.

-Have you used Microsoft Office for Chromebook?
+Have you used Microsoft Office on a Chromebook?
 Were there any major limitations or advantages you think are worth sharing with your fellow readers?
 Let us know in the comments.